sachinchoolur/tiny-events.js/README.md

 # TinyEvents

-TinyEvents is a tiny, framework-agnostic, event utility library for modern browsers(IE 11+).
+TinyEvents is a tiny event utility library for modern browsers(IE 11+).
 Supports jQuery like syntax.
 Just 1 kb gzipped.

 - Event namespace support
 - Works with collection of elements